 Most bacteria prefer carbohydrates and soluble fiber as their primary source of fuel to survive and produce gas when they ferment them.
 If there are a lot of carbs and fiber in the diet, the bacteria will multiply quickly in numbers, and inflammation, gas and all the associated symptoms will be abundant.
 The higher the level of carbohydrates and fiber, the more bacteria will proliferate.
 The higher the number of bacteria, the more toxins and gases created and the more symptoms one will experience.

-If protein and fat are the predominant macronutrients in the diet, then less bacteria will grow and those that do exist don’t produce as much as gas.
+If protein and fat are the predominant macronutrients in the diet, then fewer bacteria will grow and those that do exist don’t produce as much as gas.
 Therefore a low-carbohydrate diet can be used to reduce their food source.
 Reducing their food source (polysaccharides, oligosaccharides, and disaccharides) will lower the level of organisms present and consequently the level of gases and toxins that are produced, which leads to a reduction in symptoms.
 Many people can achieve dramatic improvements in symptoms in a short amount of time with the right SIBO diet.

 The primary foods that these bacteria use as a food source are called fermentable carbs and they include the following: